OneOfEleven/M181-LCR-Meter-Firmware/README.md

 ## Serial commands

-- For a list of commands so far implimented and what they do, just send (on the serial link) '?' or 'help' (followed by line feed)
+- For a list of commands so far implemented and what they do, just send (on the serial link) '?' or 'help' (followed by line feed)

 # System Overview ..